nanobox-io/nanobox-docs/source/engines/enginefile.html.md

 A short, one sentence summary of the engine.

-#### description
+#### language

-A detailed, possibly multi-line description of the engine.
+The runtime language supported by the engine.
+Available options can be found on [engines.nanobox.io](https://engines.nanobox.com).
+Languages are used to categorize engines.

 #### stability